t1m013y/RingBuf-c/DOCS.md

 `data` – Pointer to a variable to save read value
 Return value – `1` if successful, `0` otherwise

-Reads th element with the given index from the buffer, saves it to `data` but do not deletes it.
+Reads th element with the given index from the buffer, saves it to `data` but does not delete it.
 The index is relative to the oldest written element.
 If `data` is a null pointer, data will not be saved.
 Returns `0` if index is out of range.
 **Ignores locked flag**

 **Example:**